babyloniaapp/docs/games/README.md

-# 🎰 Games: All based on blockchain
+# 🎰 Games: Tranditional & Blockchain Base
 The babylonia.app is a gaming platform where people can play for fun, or gamble and bet.
 The payment and rewarding transactions are carried out by the selected cryptocurrencies.
 Two types of games will be offered:
 - Traditional web2 based games, using mostly APIs from 3rd party game studios and game aggregators.
 - Blockchain based games that uses blockchain random generation numbers to create odds and game of chances.